-New students and their families face difficult challenges settling and integrating into Canadian culture due to barriers that are caused by language and cultural differences.
+The Settlement Workers in Schools program (SWIS) at West Vancouver Schools provides recently arrived immigrant, families and their school-aged children assistance in adapting to Canadian culture and schooling.
+New students and their families face difficult challenges settling and integrating into Canadian culture due to barriers caused by language and cultural differences.

-- Our SWIS program will now be partnered with the North Shore Multicultural Society (NSMS) who will oversee and manage these services.
+Our SWIS program is now offered through a partnership with the North Shore Multicultural Society (NSMS), which will oversee and manage these services.

 Executive Director: Elizabeth Jones